KateNowlan/Nowlan-Sporthorses/README.md

    ![back to top link](/images/Screenshot_backtotop.png)

-   - And lastly at the bottom of the page are the social media icons which whe clicked take you to theit corresponding social media websites.
+   - And lastly at the bottom of the page are the social media icons which whe clicked take you to their corresponding social media websites.
 These open in a new tab.

    ![social media icons](/images/Screenshot_socialmediaicons.png)